| The Fallpublished by Little, Brown in UK and US (2003) Winner of the Boardman-Tasker Prize for Mountaineering

 simmers with abandoned youthful friendship and slightly sordid love

-…When Rob, Jamie and their mothers and lovers start to climb,
+affairs, employing mountaineering and memory as its controlling metaphors… …When Rob, Jamie and their mothers and lovers start to climb,

 Mawer uses the occasion to craft mini-essays on mountaineering and